freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/use-the-reduce-method-to-analyze-data.md

   obj[user.name] = user.age;
   return obj;
 }, {});
-console.log(usersObj); // { John: 34, Amy: 20, camperCat: 10 }
+console.log(usersObj);
 ```

+The console would display the value `{ John: 34, Amy: 20, camperCat: 10 }`.

 # --instructions--

 The variable `watchList` holds an array of objects with information on several movies.
-Use `reduce` to find the average IMDB rating of the movies **directed by Christopher Nolan**.
+Use `reduce` to find the average IMDB rating of the movies directed by `Christopher Nolan`.
 Recall from prior challenges how to `filter` data and `map` over it to pull what you need.
 You may need to create other variables, and return the average rating from `getRating` function.
 Note that the rating values are saved as strings in the object and need to be converted into numbers before they are used in any mathematical operations.

 # --hints--